 Performance Criterion Evidence Check: The student can demonstrate: ROBENG.U2.E4.PC1 The student can explain how to devise a generic, logical process for identifying faults.
 ROBENG.U2.E4.PC2 The student can explain fault diagnosis methods.
-ROBENG.U2.E4.PC3 The student can describe how to select suitable data-capture methods to aid in fault diagnosis and rectification, where the automation system itself does not provide such a function.
+ROBENG.U2.E4.PC3 The student can describe how to select suitable data-capture methods to aid in fault diagnosis and rectification, where the

+Performance Criterion Evidence Check: The student can demonstrate: automation system itself does not provide such a function.
 ROBENG.U2.E4.PC4 The student can describe how progressive failure of equipment may lead to increased energy usage.
 ROBENG.U2.E4.PC5 The student can identify specific fault-finding techniques applicable to particular manufacturers / models of equipment.
 ROBENG.U2.E4.PC6 The student can interpret machine error logs to aid fault- diagnosis.
 ROBENG.U2.E4.PC7 The student can identify correctly a series of fault conditions using a particular make/ model of robot.
 ROBENG.U2.E4.PC8 The student can put the robot into a safe condition for maintenance, undertaking the corrective action(s) and restorative techniques.

-Table 5: Performance Criteria Example for the Delivery Unit ROBENG.U2.E4
+Table 6: Performance Criteria Example for the Delivery Unit ROBENG.U2.E4

-3.5 UNIT ROBENG U3.
-SOFTWARE IMPLEMENTATION/TECHNIQUES
+3.4 UNIT ROBENG.U3 SOFTWARE IMPLEMENTATION/TECHNIQUES